PoslinskiNet/ember-testing-guide/README.md

 # Accessibility / A11y

 Our apps should also support accessibility features, for instance, screen readers.
-Luckily, there are tones of ready-to-use tools that we can use.
-Furthermore, there is a dedicated organization on Github which combines every well-documented a11y add-ons guideline in one place: https://github.com/ember-a11y.
+Luckily, there are tons of ready-to-use tools that we can use.
+Furthermore, there is a dedicated organization on which combines well-documented Ember a11y addons in one place: https://github.com/ember-a11y.

-Ok, but is there anything that we can do right now to get some meaningful feedback about the current state of the accessibility in our application (without diving into all the documentation details)?
-Actually, yes.
+Ok, but is there anything that we can do right now to get some meaningful feedback about the current state of the accessibility in our application, without diving into all the documentation details?
+There is!

-Let's install a proper add-on:
+Let's install an addon that automatically checks for common issues like color contrast, missing form labels, and more:

 ```bash
 ember install ember-a11y-testing
 ```

-Now, in our acceptance test we can use audit helper:
+Now, in our acceptance test, we can use audit helper:

 ```javascript
 import a11yAudit from 'ember-a11y-testing/test-support/audit';